will-lp/Diameter/README.md

 ## New in v2.4.0

-- Header is now a bit more explicative:
+- Header is now a bit more explanatory:
   - when on modes, header text is "Diameter: Modes";
   - when on group, header text keeps the usual "Diameter: $Mode";
   - when on player selection mode, header text is "$Mode: Select player";